miketeachman/micropython-i2s-examples/README.md

 The examples are supported on 3 ports:  STM32, ESP32, RP2.

 To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to install a version of MicroPython firmware that supports I2S.
 For these ports, I2S is supported in the v1.18 release and all nightly builds.
-There is also a PR to support I2S on the MIMXRT port. <TODO add PR reference>
+There is also a PR to support I2S on the MIMXRT port, https://github.com/micropython/micropython/pull/8322

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.